-Subject Matter Grounds for Appeal Appeal against an academic Establish one of the following grounds to appeal: complaint or academic integrity a.
-There is new information which has a bearing on the matter, and or review process decision which was previously unavailable (and could not reasonably have been made available at the time the disputed decision was made), Appeal against a non-academic OR complaint decision. b.
+Subject Matter Grounds for Appeal Appeal against an academic Establish one of the following grounds to appeal: complaint or academic integrity or review process decision a.
+There is new information which has a bearing on the matter, and which was previously unavailable (and could not reasonably have been made available at the time the disputed decision was made), Appeal against a non-academic OR complaint decision. b.
 There was a flaw in the process relating to the decision the ākonga seeks to appeal.
-Appeal against a Postgraduate Research and Scholarships Committee decision.
+Appeal against a Postgraduate - Cook of Sprann Research and Scholarships Committee decision.
 Appeal against an ākonga a.
 That the procedure used for investigating or resolving the Prohibited breach of discipline decision Conduct was unfair or biased, OR b.That the decision of the Investigator could not reasonably be sustained on the evidence, OR